 In addition to determining course level action, both the undergraduate and graduate policies require that instructors report the incident and outcome to the student’s associate dean and department head, the instructor’s associate dean and department head, and the Dean of Student Affairs.
 For graduate students, a disciplinary report could likely result in departmental or program-level action in addition to any course-level action but you should consult your department handbook for specific details.
 Common outcomes for graduate students at the departmental level range from being prohibited from serving as a teaching assistant (TA) to loss of funding.

 Reports of both undergraduate and graduate cases are forwarded to the Dean of Student Affairs.
-The dean’s office is responsible for maintaining the centralized records of all academic integrity cases.
+The Office of Community Standards & Integrity is responsible for maintaining the centralized records of all academic integrity cases.
 Staff members in the office also coordinate the adjudication process for any undergraduate appeals or second-level reviews that are heard by an Academic Review Board (ARB).
-Undergraduate and graduate students who are reported for academic integrity violations can expect to be contacted by a staff member from the Office of the Dean of Student Affairs for a follow-up meeting to discuss their disciplinary record, the ability to appeal, and a second-level review if applicable.
+Undergraduate and graduate students who are reported for academic integrity violations can expect to be contacted by a staff member from the Office of Community Standards & Integrity for a follow-up meeting to discuss their disciplinary record, the ability to appeal, and a second-level review if applicable.

 A student’s disciplinary record consists of the official notification from the instructor, any supporting documentation, and any subsequent correspondence.
 Disciplinary records are protected by FERPA and are not released to parents, employers, or graduate schools without the written consent of the student.
 Records are maintained for three years after the student graduates or withdraws from the university at which point they are expunged.
 They may become part of a background check if the student provides the necessary permission to access the records.